Xeverous/the_website/website/pages/other/on_teaching_cpp.rst

 - When explaining heap, you can mention :cch:`new` and :cch:`delete` but:

   - Don't spend much time on it.
 Just explain they are used to explicitly create and destroy stuff (in contrast  to stack lifetime) and tell that classes such as strings and vectors use this mechanism inside their implementation.
-  - You may may a comparison to GC-based languages (e.g. Java, C#) where :cch:`new` is required for every object creation.
+  - You may make a comparison to GC-based languages (e.g. Java, C#) where :cch:`new` is required for every object creation.
   - Introduce smart pointers to showcase how easy it is now to make a heap-allocated RAII object.

 - Raw pointers can be introduced after references and smart pointers as a more complex mechanism to manipulate objects.
 But do not present raw owning pointers!
 Use pointers as a non-owning mechanism only - e.g. to showcase :cch:`nullptr` and ability to rebind them.